-Detentions are compulsory - the Department for Education is very clear that school do not need to seek permission from parent/carers and 24 hour notice is not required for a short detention.
-In this case we will have expected students to serve a 15 minute detention during the school day and by not attending they will have escalated this to a 30 minute after school detention.
+Detentions are compulsory - the Department for Education is very clear that schools do not need to seek permission from parent/carers and 24 hour notice is not required for a short detention.
+We will always communicate with home when there is an after school detention.
 It is the responsibility of the parent/carer to ensure the child can get home safely.
 (We care so much that on the odd occasion getting home might be difficult we will endeavour to help out by using the school minibus.)
 When a student is expected to attend a 1 hour detention after school we will ensure parent/carer is notified 24 hours in advance.